MarioWindsor/vaswani-website/projects/starlight.md

     - title: 4BHK + Home Office (2730 sqft)
       image: /media/uploads/starlight_floorplan_4BHK+_2730.jpg
 amenities:
-  heading: 'Nebula : the Clubhouse'
+  heading: "Nebula : the Clubhouse"
   sub-heading: Limitless Moments.
 Endless Memories
   description: Podium level nebula clubhouse with 15+ curated indulgences.
+From
-From world-class amenities to exclusive privileges at your doorstep, every detail is curated to elevate your lifestyle.
+    world-class amenities to exclusive privileges at your doorstep, every detail is curated to elevate your lifestyle.
 Unwind with a few laps in the pool, or end your workday in a stellar manner at the clubhouse, Nebula.
   cover-image: /media/uploads/starlight_pool_stock.png
   amenity:
     - name: Air-conditioned Club House